seaniemc/project-template/README.md

  r
 ```
 ## Queries
 My three queries examine the different capabilities that Neo4j has to offer.
-My first query is based around relationships and how you can retrieve different info based on a variety of parameters.
-The second looks at the built in Aggregation functions and returns an average population per Dàil seat.
-And the third looks at the Shortestpath() function.
+My first query was based around relationships and how you can retrieve different information based on a variety of parameters.
+The second looks at Aggregation functions provided by Neo4j.
+The query returns an average population per Dàil seat.
+Finally, the third looks at the Shortestpath() function.

 #### Changing attitudes in the Irish Voter
-This query matches the candidates who’s party has a centre Left political ideology and where the candidates where elected members of Dàil Eireann and Lost their seats in the General election.
+This query matches the candidates who’s party has a Centre-left political ideology and where the candidates where elected members of Dàil Eireann and Lost their seats in the General election.
-The point of the Query is to highlight the huge losses the labour party suffered in the general election.
+The point of the Query, is to highlight the huge losses the labour party suffered in the general election.
+The MATCH statement, matches any candiadtes with the realtionship ```cypher (n)-[r:HAS_A_CENTRE_LEFT_IDEOLOGY]->(pi) ``` Where they were sitting TD's but were not relected.
+And returns the query as an interger value with the Label Seatslost.
-The second Query is in the same vain but it highlights the shift in political views from centre left to Far-left
+The second Query is in the same vain but it highlights the shift in political views from Centre-left to Far-left.
+The query is also returned as a integer with the Label Seatswon.
-The MATCH statement matches any candiadtes with the realtionship ```cypher (n)-[r:HAS_A_CENTRE_LEFT_IDEOLOGY]->(pi) ``` Where they were sitting tds but were not relected.
-And returns the query as an interger value.

 ```cypher
 MATCH (n)-[r:HAS_A_CENTRE_LEFT_IDEOLOGY]->(pi)
 WHERE n.Sitting_TD = 'True' AND n.Elected = 'False'